pshihn/shihn.ca/posts/2019/basic-rasterization.md

 This post is, essentially, me aggregating some notes and thoughts I compiled when writing [Legra](https://legrajs.com/).
 Note that I did not actually compile together a final library that does draw everything using emojis, though all the interactive demos in this post do have an **emoji mode** switch on top.
 I'm hoping there are enough tools in this post to let one create such a library.

 The interactive demos here are inspired from Amit Patel's [Red Blob Games](https://www.redblobgames.com/) blog.

-Ciao!

-p.s.
-Slide the emoji bar below to indicate how much joy this post brought you